 As the story progressed, Dragon Ball had become much more action-oriented.
 To denote this change, along with a considerable plot twist, the title of the anime was changed to Dragon Ball Z while the manga’s title remained the same.
 Dragon Ball Z would follow up and expand upon Dragon Ball’s 153 episodes and three theatrical movies, with 291 episodes, 2 feature-length TV specials, and 13 theatrical movies of its own.
 Following the conclusion of both the anime and manga series, Toei Animation picked up the rights to create an additional anime-only series, Dragon Ball GT (according to Toriyama, “GT” is short for “Grand Touring”).

-The Dragon Ball GT storyline picked up right where Dragon Ball Z had left off, but brought back the comedic aspect of the original series that had been so sparse throughout Dragon Ball Z. The series had almost reached two years, when it was brought to an abrupt end on 19 November 1997, due to low ratings.
+The Dragon Ball GT storyline picked up right where Dragon Ball Z had left off, but brought back the comedic aspect of the original series that had been so sparse throughout Dragon Ball Z. The series had almost reached two years, when it was brought to an abrupt end on 19 November 1997, presumably due to low ratings.
 For the first time in nearly twelve years, the Fuji TV line-up did not include a Dragon Ball series.

-In this section we will take a look at everything there is to know about the original broadcast runs that aired in Japan from the 1980s up through the 1990s.
-The original broadcast run consisted of three series, each divided up into multiple story arcs.
-You can select either a detailed or list view for each series.
-The detailed view will provide a quick synopsis of the series’ respective story arcs and the episodes that they comprise.
-You’ll also be provided with an episode by episode break-down, along with detailed pages for each individual episode, which includes screen shots, episode summaries, next episode information, complete opening and ending credits, and much more.
-The list view will provide you with a quick glance at all of the episodes from that specific series, along with their air dates and ratings.
+The following Dragon Ball series have been divided up and organized by the franchise’s various production eras.
+You can select either a detailed or list view for information on each series.
+The detailed view will provide a quick synopsis of the series’ respective story arcs and the episodes that comprise them.
+An episode by episode break-down is also included, along with detailed pages for each individual episode, including screen shots, a quick synopsis or summary, production notes, next episode information, complete opening and ending credits, and more.
+The list view will provide you with a quick glance at all of the episodes from that specific series, along with the associated air dates and ratings.

-Series Director(s): Minoru Okazaki & Daisuke Nishio
+Series Director: Okazaki Minoru & Nishio Daisuke

 291 Episodes, 2 TV Specials

-Series Director: Daisuke Nishio
+Series Director: Nishio Daisuke

 64 Episodes, 1 TV Special

-Series Director: Osamu Kasai
+Series Director: Kasai Osamu

 Series Director: Yasuhiro Nowatari (Phase 1) & Terazaki Naohiro (Phase 2)